tachiyomiorg/website/src/help/faq/README.md

 ### Reader

 #### Why are some images not displayed?
-Aside from network issues, sometimes Tachiyomi does not register the image as existing, exit and reenter the reader to fix this.
+Aside from network issues, sometimes Tachiyomi does not register the image as existing, exit and re-enter the reader to fix this.

 #### Will there ever be a dual-page reader option?
 The logic required to make a dual-page reader automatically work along with scanlator page inconsistencies and other issues means it is unlikely to be added at this time.